ristekoss/ulaskelas-backend/README.md

 python manage.py migrate
 ```

 If this is the first time you migrate, you will see `db.sqlite3` after running command above.
-But if you want to update the database

 #### Update database